RealTimeAudioLab/RTAL-CDAD-001-Digital-Audio-Pat/README.md

 No C compiler has been used.

-Every hardware resource, timing requirement and memory location has been implemented manually.
+Every hardware function, timing requirement and peripheral interface was implemented manually without the use of a C compiler.

-Today, complete embedded systems of this complexity written entirely in assembly language have become increasingly rare.
+Today, complete embedded systems of this complexity written entirely in assembly language have become increasingly rare, making this repository an interesting historical reference for embedded software engineering.

 ---